rm-rf-humans/Tex/README.md

 - [ ] Auto alignment of gates
 - [ ] Completing the "Rulers" functionality
 - [ ] The ability to add text
+- [ ] Multi-wiring from the same Node/Wire